Let’s get down to the nitty gritty details of sourcing shoes for FBA, shall we?

 As I (Rebecca) mentioned in a previous post of this series, I personally don’t source for shoes using retail arbitrage (RA).
 I tried it and came up dry.
 I use 100% online arbitrage (OA) for my shoe sourcing strategy.
 The gist of this post, however, will cover topics that apply no matter what type of strategy you use for sourcing.
 I won’t get into details of what types of stores to find shoes in, what brands to look for, what styles to look for, and so on.
 Instead, I’m going to talk about some fundamental issues related to sourcing shoes that you can apply to your own personal sourcing strategy, whether you prefer RA, OA, wholesale, or something else.

 Our Initial Two-Week Shoe Experiment

-Every day for two weeks, I diligently looked at the deals on my Your Sourced Inventory list, spent my sourcing budget, and waited for the shoes to arrive at our doorstep.
+Every day for two weeks, I diligently looked at the deals on my paid sourcing subscription list, spent my sourcing budget, and waited for the shoes to arrive at our doorstep.
 The shoes came in, we processed them, and we sent them to FBA and waited for the sales.